nukkonyan/SMStats/README.md

 The new code is more efficient and impacts less on server performance.

 Games supported so far:
-Team Fortress 2 (works perfectly so far)
+Team Fortress 2 (works great so far, potential bugs)
 Counter-Strike: Source (buggy)

 Some functions yet implemented and sooner or later will be.